gmuldoon/cslvr-Wiki/gen_mesh.md

 The dbm.data['ref'][shf] function controls the size of the mesh over floating ice.

 ## Ice slopes
-The dbm.data['ref'][slp] is a limit in meters on the refinement of slopes.
+The dbm.data['ref'][slp] function puts a limit in meters on the refinement of slopes.
 It can be used to limit the "pointiness" of mountains to make them more or less realistic.

 #Define the domain
 This can be done in two ways in the existing code, at least in Antarctica.